Offerings

 This very fine and very beautiful vintage woodcarving of Dewi Sri , Devi Sri or Sridevi in Java, the Balinese Hindu goddess of rice and prosperity, is in excellent condition considering it is a much used vintage piece.
 Personally collected in Bali in the 1970s, it reflects the offerings made to Dewi Sri placed in the rice fields to protect the rice harvest.
 She is depicted here as a young, attractive and fertile woman wearing a striking, highly detailed and decorative headdress similar to those worn in Balinese dances leaving her upper forehead bare and framing her oval face with high curved eyebrows, wide-open eyes and beautiful pursed lips.
 With its flat back it can be mounted on a wall.

-Made in Pagan this miniature hsun ok demonstrates the remarkable sense of design of Burmese wood-carvers.
+Made in Pagan this miniature hsun ok demonstrates the remarkable sense of design of Burmese wood carvers.
 It is crafted in two separate parts and replicates the shape of larger hsun-Ok, which traditionally have covers with spired lids topped by elegant finials that imitate the soaring outline of Burmese stupa finials.
-This modest piece is composed of circular tiers repeated on the foot and the bottom part of the stupa finial top.
+This modest piece has circular tiers repeated on the foot and the stupa finial top.

 This Chinese Republic Period delicate porcelain figurine holds a rose at her heart in her right snow white hand, her left arm covered by her shawl resting on a waist-high decorative vase with an opening to hold incense (joss) sticks.
 Her shawl drapes over her shoulders and lower garment with floral motifs extending to the beaded belt at her waist.
 The sweet facial expression with slightly smiling bowed lips is framed by her piled hair looped in a chignon over each ear.
 Given her luxurious garments and accessories, she is an aristocratic woman.
 The rose was often used on porcelains during this period, representing eternal spring.

-This traditional but unusual mask (topeng) of Rangda was a rare toy or was used to teach children Balinese lore and religious and artistic expression.
+This traditional but unusually small mask (topeng) of Rangda was a rare toy or was used to teach children Balinese lore and religious and artistic expression.
 It has wonderfully carved upper fangs, bulging eyes and protruding teeth and, as a personification of evil Rangda, who leads an evil army that instills anxiety and fear.
-This mask is in very good condition considering its age and use.

 End of content